 Finding intrinsic value of a stock is as much art as it is science.
 The value of a business lies in the ability of the business to generate returns for the shareholders.
 Since most of these returns are in the future, and inherently unknowable today, investors rely on many metrics, indicators and rules of thumbs to arrive at a valuation.
 A value investor prefers to bank on the items that are certain such as value of tangible assets, cash on hand, etc. Since future earnings, and growth, and even dividends are uncertain, a classical value investor will only use these in cases where additional point of reference is needed or when potential investment opportunities using balance sheet valuation are scarce.

-You can read more about my thoughts on intrinsic value and using balance sheet and income statement for valuing stocks in the articles below:
+You can read more about my thoughts on intrinsic value and using balance sheet (such as book value valuation method) and income statement for valuing stocks in the articles below:

 How Much You Should Pay for the Stock?